scalfs/leadzai-weather-app/README.md

     - **`services`**: Contains the code related to communicating with external APIs.
     - **`styles`**: Contains the the `global` styles file and the `theme` file defining the desing system.
     - **`utils`**: Contains utility functions for a variety of tasks.
-    - **`index.js`**: This is the first file which gets run in the browser after starting the application. `App.js` component rendering as well as `serviceworker` registration process takes place in this file.
+    - **`index.js`**: This is the first file which gets run in the browser after starting the application.
-    - **`serviceWorker`**: This file contains the code related to registration/deregistration of a Service worker.

 ## Learn More